-While non-surgical procedures such as injectables and lasers can certainly revitalize the face, no procedure will turn back the clock like a facelift.
+While non-surgical procedures such as injectables and lasers can certainly revitalize the face, no procedure will turn back the clock a facelift.
 It allows the surgeon to take a fully comprehensive approach to your facial aging.
-A facelift is hands down the “gold standard” for facial rejuvenation.
+We perform facelift in Austin because is hands down the “gold standard” for facial rejuvenation.

 By working at this deep level, there is no pulling on the skin.
 Instead, the skin is re-draped over your newly tightened muscles.
 When this technique is used by a very experienced surgeon such as Dr. Whitfield, it can deliver a truly natural looking result for both men and women.

-During your fat transfer consultation, Dr. Whitfield will discuss the pros and cons of fat transfer, whether you are a candidate, what to expect, and will evaluate your unique anatomy and needs.
-He will often use fat transfer as a single procedure, or in conjunction with a facelift or a breast augmentation.
+During your facelift consultation, Dr. Whitfield will discuss the pros and cons of facelift whether you are a candidate, what to expect, and will evaluate your unique anatomy and needs.

 A facelift is performed under general anesthesia at an accredited surgery center.